vadimdemedes/memcacher/Readme.md

 # Memcacher

-  Adding tags functionality to memcached.
+  Adding tags functionality to memcached without modifying its source.
 Using node-memcached module by 3rd-Eden.

 # Installation